Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Conclusion

 \section{Conclusion}

-This paper has proposed a novel multi-modal self-supervised method, which utilizes visual and depth modalities for training a reconstruction network as a pre-trained model.
-We have explored the channel information fusion by designing a channel-mixing module, which empowers our method to be fed with either single modality or multi-modalities by a single-stream encoder.
-Our proposed method is evaluated on AU detection on two widely used facial expression databases, BP4D and DISFA, and the performances meet and exceed the state-of-the-art results of the peers.
-Meanwhile, our results show the effectiveness of multi-modal fusion, which performs noticeably better than single modality.
-The ablation experiments demonstrate the efﬁciency and robustness of the proposed channel mixing module.
+This paper has proposed a novel multi-modal learning approach that utilizes visual RGB, depth, and thermal modalities to train a reconstruction network on pre-training.
+We have designed a channel-mixing module that empowers our method to process either a single modality or multi-modalities using a single-stream encoder.
+The proposed method is evaluated on three widely used facial behavior databases, BP4D, BP4D+, and DISFA, where the AU detection performance has surpassed or reached the state-of-the-art.
+Additionally, the experiments demonstrate the effectiveness of multi-modal fusion, which outperforms single-modality approaches.
+Ablation experiments further validate the efficiency and robustness of the proposed channel mixing module.

 { }